Laulajatar/my-oblivion-mods/README.md

 ## New Familiars

 Adds a spell that summons a permanent familiar with a ghostly look.
 It can be leveled up by giving it a Welkynd Stone, not higher than player level as well as Mysticism/2, whatever is lowest.
 A lvl 14 player with Mysticism 20 could have a lvl 10 Familiar.
 Will sometimes find items when idle.
-The water walking ability sometimes bugs out, there is no custom spell icon yet and the bear head is bugged in vanilla already to look weird when affected by transparency.
-The menu is messy, "Nevermind" dispels the familiar and Atronach doesn't work lol.
+The water walking ability sometimes bugs out and generally, the ghostly effect bugs out when walking on water.
+Probably engine things.
+Plans: Make ini setting toi toggle on or off transparency and ghost effect work.
+Distribute books to dungeons and clean the three edited cells out.

+## Respawning Ayleid Stones

+Replaces Ayleid stones on pickup with a new one that will respawn in (ini set) intervals.
+No known issues.
+Since it uses PlaceAtMe, check uninstall instructions if you ever want to uninstall.

 ## Shivering Weather mixed up